rspber/dbMagic/README.md

 And why I don't share this plugin by Marketplace

-Because all not aware users should contact with their internet providers aware him how deep is himself it's not awareness.
+Because all not aware users should contact with their internet providers aware him how deep is himself it's not NOT awareness.